 Although a knife would also strip the wires, it may also damage the wire by nicking the metal or cutting into it.
 Using a knife to strip wire is also really dangerous!
 The knife can easily slip and cause wicked injuries.

-By simply squeezing the handles about ¼" from the end of the wire or the desired length, using the correct notch on the tool, and then twisting it slightly, the insulation will be cut free.
+By simply squeezing the handles of a manual wire stripper about 1/4" from the end of the wire or the desired length, using the correct notch on the tool, and then twisting it slightly, the insulation will be cut free.

 Then by pulling the wire strippers towards the end of the wire, the insulation should slide right off of the wire.